Metrics for Information Retrieval

 These metrics calculate performance for a ranking task.
 Ranking is the more general task of search systems.
 Given:

-• a corpus of documents or passages
+of documents or passages - a set of

-• a set of relevance scores, which define for each query how relevant each document is, in the simplest case by marking them with 0 or 1.
+- a set of relevance scores, which define for each query how relevant each document is, in the simplest case by marking them with 0 or 1.

 The system should retrieve the most relevant documents for each query and show them at the top rank.